damccollum/CyberSecurity-Project-1/README.md

 - Load balancers attempt to protect a network availability by dispersing network traffic over the available web servers.
 Load balancing can help mitigate outages caused by denial of service type attacks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system metrics.
--Filebeat monitors for changes made to files and sends logs of the changes to the ELK server.
+- Filebeat monitors for changes made to files and sends logs of the changes to the ELK server.
--Metricbeat collects metrics from services and the operating system on the network and sends logs to the ELK server
+- Metricbeat collects metrics from services and the operating system on the network and sends logs to the ELK server

 The configuration details of each machine may be found below.